-One of the more interesting classes of plants are the succulents.
+One of the more interesting classes of plants are succulents.
 These adaptable specimens make excellent indoor plants, or in temperate to mild climes, landscape accents.
 Can you grow succulents in zone 8?
 Zone 8 gardeners are fortunate in that they can grow many of the hardier succulents right outside their door with great success.
-The key is discovering which succulents are hardy or semi-hardy and then you get to have the fun placing them in your garden scheme.
+The key is discovering which succulents are hardy or semi-hardy and then you get to have fun placing them in your garden scheme.

 Can You Grow Succulents in Zone 8?

 Some of the more adaptable succulents for an area that is mostly warm but does receive some freezing are the Sempervivums.
-You might know these charmers
+You might know these charmers as hens and chicks because of the plant’s propensity to produce pups or offshoots that are “Mini-Me’s” of the parent plant.
+This group is hardy all the way to zone 3 and has no problem accommodating occasional freezes and even hot, dry, drought conditions.

 Succulents Hardy to Zone 8